ariary/AravisFS/README.md

 | **DRAFT STAGE** - *Any idea, criticism, contribution is welcome*.  |
 |:------------------------------------------------------------------------------------------------------------------:|
 *No pretension just to learn and keep my mind busy*

 	🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟

 ## 🔦 Idea
 **Aim?**
 Providing a fake encrypted FS and utilities to interact with.
+The objective is to leak as little information as possible.

-Our objective is to leak as little information as possible.
-The local machine is our trusted environnement where we could manipulate the key, the clear-text data.
-This is our **(light side)**
+The local machine is our trusted environment where we could manipulate the key, the clear-text data etc. This is our **(light side)**
- And on another untrusted location we have our encrypted fs.
+ On another untrusted location we have our encrypted fs.
 We do not want to manipulate key or clear text but we want to be able to interact as much as possible with the encrypted fs.
 This is our **(dark side)**

-For this purposewe use 2 utilities, each on different side:
+For this purpose we use 2 utilities, each on different side:
-- `adret`: Encrypt/decrypt fs.
-Deal with key & clear-text data ***(light side)***
+- `adret`: Encrypt/decrypt fs etc. Deal with key & clear-text data ***(light side)***
  - `ubac`: Interact with encrypted fs.
 Deal with no "sensitive" data (no key & clear-text manipulation) ***(dark side)***

 *We accept to leak information about the fs structure (number of file/folder, size)*